-For Canada onroad emissions, month-specific year-2013 emissions provided by Environment Canada were used.
-Note that unlike the U.S. and Mexico inventories, there are no explicit HAPs in the onroad inventories for Canada and, therefore, NBAFM HAPs are created from speciation.
-For Mexico onroad emissiosn, a version of the MOVES model for Mexico was run that provided the same VOC HAPs and speciated VOCs as for the U.S. MOVES model (ERG, 2016a).
+For Canada onroad emissions, month-specific year-2013 and year-2025 emissions provided by Environment Canada were interpolated to year 2015.
+There are no explicit HAPs in the onroad inventories for Canada and, therefore, NBAFM HAPs are created from speciation.
+For Mexico onroad emissions, a version of the MOVES model for Mexico was run that provided the same VOC HAPs and speciated VOCs as for the U.S. MOVES model (ERG, 2016a).
 This includes NBAFM plus several other VOC HAPs such as toluene, xylene, ethylbenzene and others.
 Except for VOC HAPs that are part of the speciation, no other HAPs are included in the Mexico onroad inventory (such as particulate HAPs nor diesel particulate matter).
+Mexico onroad inventories were generated by MOVES for the years 2014 and 2017, and then emissions values were interpolated to the year 2015 for this study.

-Annual 2014 wildland emissions for Mexico and Canada are in the ptfire_mxca sector.
-They were developed from a combination of Fire Inventory from NCAR (FINN) daily fire emissions and fire data provided by Environment Canada for the months of June through November and FINN fire emissions were used to fill in the annual gaps from January through May and December.
-The FINN fire emissions come from an updated FINN v1.5 data set that differs from previous 2014 platforms largely in the inclusion of grassland and cropland coverage.
-Only CAP emissions are provided in the Canada and Mexico fire inventories.
+Annual 2015 wildland emissions for Mexico, Canada, Central America, and Caribbean nations are included in the ptfire_othna sector.
+Mexico and Canada emissions are calculated in SMARTFIRE2 (Sullivan, et al., 2008) using NOAA's Hazard Mapping System (HMS) satellite data reconciled with Canadian Wildland Fire Information Systems polygons in Canada and MODIS Collection 6 hotspot data in Mexico.
+The SMARTFIRE2 output was further processed through the BlueSky Framework (BSF) similar to the US ptfire sector.
+The wildland fire emissions for all other regions in ptfire_othna were developed from Fire Inventory from NCAR (FINN) 2015 v1.5 daily fire emissions.
 For FINN fires, listed vegetation type codes of 1 and 9 are defined as agricultural burning, all other fire detections and assumed to be wildfires.
 All wildland fires that are not defined as agricultural are assumed to be wild fires rather than prescribed.
 FINN fire detects less than 50 square meters (0.012 acres) are removed from the inventory.
 The locations of FINN fires are geocoded from latitude and longitude to FIPS code.